General Terms and Conditions (GTC) for SBB gift cards.

 2. Purchasing and loading credit onto SBB gift cards.

 SBB gift cards can be purchased and loaded at any staffed SBB ticket office.
-Credit can be loaded using cash or a debit card.
-It cannot be loaded using Reka Checks or credit cards.
+Credit can be loaded using cash, a debit card or a credit card.
+It cannot be loaded using Reka-Checks / Reka-Card.

 The minimum credit load is CHF 10 per card.
 The maximum amount that can be loaded onto a single card is CHF 3,000.